FAQs & T&Cs

 Is there a weight limit?

 There is no weight limit as such as it depends on the nature of the work, but as a guide, we suggest a limit of 25kg.
-Please be aware the works will be handled by a maximum of two people (by hand), if you cannot carry it, we probably can’t either.
+Please be aware the work will be handled by a maximum of two people (by hand), if you cannot carry it, we probably can’t either.
 If you have any concerns about the weight of your work please contact us at cassartprize@cassart.co.uk.

 Do artworks have to be for sale?